Hacker Behind Massive Ransomware Outbreak Can't Get Emails From Victims Who Paid

 Re: (Score:2)

+So far, patches have beaten the latest, big ransomware out to end users.
+Eventually, however, a solution will beat the patch out the door - causing problems on a scale that will dwarf everything before it.
+It could bring the worldwide internet to its knees as people stop connecting at all because of FUD.

+When that day finally comes, it'll be best to have backups made of your important data in an external hard drive that's disconnected from everything and sitting somewhere safe - only to be connected and upda

-Honeypot ransomware (Score:3, Interesting)
+Honeypot ransomware (Score:5, Interesting)

 Out of curiosity, why don't anti-viruses create a random file on disk and flag any process that modifies it as a suspected ransomware (for manual or automated intervention)?